Sri-Harsha/scpp/README.md

    `python evaluate_ulms.py --data_dir data --models modelset2 modelset3`

-> Note: For Llama model, you need to request access from here [here](https://llama.meta.com/llama-downloads/); more info can be found [here](https://huggingface.co/SeanLee97/angle-llama-7b-nli-v2).
+> Note: For the Llama model, you need to request access from here [here](https://llama.meta.com/llama-downloads/); more info can be found [here](https://huggingface.co/SeanLee97/angle-llama-7b-nli-v2).

-4. For help use, `python evaluate_ulms.py --help`
+4. For help, use `python evaluate_ulms.py --help`
-5. The ULM evaluation run will generate the following in the currect directory.
+5. The ULM evaluation run will generate the following in the current directory.
     * Files:
         * `ulm_results.log` contains the results of the evaluation.
-        * `ulm_model_stats.log` contain model size and embedding size information of the evaluated ULMs.
+        * `ulm_model_stats.log` contains model size and embedding size information of the evaluated ULMs.
     * Directory:
         * `ulm-results` contains pickle files with the sample-wise and aggregate results for each model/dataset.
         * `ulm_model_data` contains the downloaded weights from huggingface.
 This may be modified by changing the `CACHE_DIR` in evalute\_ulms.py